dannasman/qelvin/README.md

 ```
 pip install --requirement requirements.txt
 ```
 To compile the code use `maturin develop`.
-At the moment, if you are not using a `x86`/`x86_64` machine with `AVX2` support the code won't run properly.
+At the moment, if you are not using a `x86`/`x86_64` machine with `FMA` support the code won't run properly.
 ```
 RUSTFLAGS="-C target-feature=+avx2,+fma -C target-cpu=native" maturin develop --release
 ```